MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Groups/Invoke-MgSnoozeGroupEventReminder.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IPaths608Nu3GroupsGroupIdEventsEventIdMicrosoftGraphSnoozereminderPostRequestbodyContentApplicationJsonSchema>`: .
+`BODYPARAMETER <IPaths608Nu3GroupsGroupIdEventsEventIdMicrosoftGraphSnoozereminderPostRequestbodyContentApplicationJsonSchema>`: .
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[NewReminderTime <IMicrosoftGraphDateTimeZone>]`: dateTimeTimeZone
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[DateTime <String>]`: A single point of time in a combined date and time representation ({date}T{time}; for example, 2017-08-29T04:00:00.0000000).
+    - `[DateTime <String>]`: A single point of time in a combined date and time representation ({date}T{time}).
+For example, '2019-04-16T09:00:00'.
     - `[TimeZone <String>]`: Represents a time zone, for example, 'Pacific Standard Time'.
-See below for more possible values.
+See below for possible values.

-INPUTOBJECT `<IGroupsIdentity>`: Identity Parameter
+`INPUTOBJECT <IGroupsIdentity>`: Identity Parameter
   - `[AttachmentId <String>]`: The unique identifier of attachment
   - `[ContentTypeId <String>]`: The unique identifier of contentType
   - `[ConversationId <String>]`: The unique identifier of conversation